kftam1994/assessTaskAI/README.md

 ### Other Dataset

 Apart from English Word Generator, other English character and digit datasets are also inputted to improve the performance of the model.
-Datasets of different variation of character include:
+Datasets of different variation of character include

  * 6979 computer font character images from [Chars74k](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) dataset
  * A subset of 6283 street view character images from Chars74k dataset in [here](https://www.kaggle.com/c/street-view-getting-started-with-julia/data)